ChristosPapas/Mythology-Collapse/README.md

 If you want to compile the GUI version of the Game you should run the command javac Game

-in the final release you can also find two excecutables one for the command line version and one for the GUI version
+in the final release you can also find two excecutables one for the command line version and one for the GUI version java Mythology Collapse GUI Excecutable

-In order to run the command line version type java